Which of the following correctly lists the levels of organization... | Channels for Pearson+

 1

-Step 1: Understand the concept of levels of organization in the human body.
-These levels describe how the body is structured, starting from the smallest components to the most complex systems.
+Understand the concept of levels of organization in the human body, which describes how biological structures are arranged from simplest to most complex.

-Step 2: Begin with the smallest level, which is the chemical level.
-This includes atoms and molecules that form the building blocks of life, such as water, proteins, and DNA.
+Start with the smallest unit: the cell, which is the basic structural and functional unit of life.

-Step 3: Move to the cellular level, where molecules combine to form cells.
-Cells are the basic units of life and perform specific functions within the body.
+Next, recognize that cells group together to form tissues, which are collections of similar cells performing a common function.

 Watch next